xcsf-dev/xcsf/README.md

 ## License

 This project is released under the GNU Public License v3.
+See `LICENSE.md` for details.